Updated August 4, 2023

 - Lack of operational history and the potential for its unproven business model.
 It might happen the business model may not be scalable or cannot sustain for a longer time.

 - Limited availability of data for analysis.

-Although small-cap stocks are considered riskier investments than large-cap stocks, there are enough small-cap stocks offering excellent growth potential and high potential returns on equity.
-Another major advantage offered by the small cap is growth potential if the business model gets successful.
+Although small-cap stocks are considered riskier investments than large-cap stocks, enough small-cap stocks are offering excellent growth potential and high potential returns on equity.
+Another major advantage the small-cap offers is growth potential if the business model succeeds.
 It is relatively easy to double sales from 10 million to 20 million, but it is tough to double the sale from 1 billion to 2 billion.
-So compared to large cap small cap companies has high growth potential.
+So compared to large-cap, small-cap companies have high growth potential.

-Both Large Cap vs Small Cap are popular choices in the market; let us discuss some of the major Difference Between Large Cap vs Small Cap:
+Both Large Caps vs Small Caps are popular choices in the market; let us discuss some of the major Difference Between Large Caps vs Small Caps:

-- Market size wise large cap companies are having more than 20,000 crores market capitalization whereas small-cap companies are having a market capitalization of fewer than 500 crores.
+- Market size-wise large-cap companies have more than 20,000 crores in market capitalization, whereas small-cap companies have a market capitalization of fewer than 500 crores.

-- Large-cap companies are the well-established player having present in the market from decades whereas small-cap companies are newly established players or start-ups.
+- Large-cap companies have been well-established players in the market for decades, whereas small-cap companies are newly established players or start-ups.

-- Large cap companies are considered to be safe and less volatile whereas small cap companies are considered to be risky and highly volatile.
+- Large-cap companies are considered safe and less volatile, whereas small-cap companies are considered risky and highly volatile.